phulin/bean-hccs/README.md

 - For candy, the script assumes that you have access to Peppermint Garden and the Crimbo Candy Cookbook (it also gets the Stocking Mimic's bag of many confections, but this is only one piece).
 It will plan around other candy sources if you add code to harvest them.
 - Finally, it assumes that you have access to essentially every CS-relevant perm.
 The big ones are the +HP% perms, as they allow you to avoid using a wish on the HP test.
 You will need Song of Starch (50%), Spirit of Ravioli (25%), and Abs of Tin (10%) at the very least, and you probably also need one or two of the 5% perms.
 If you don't have these perms yet, you will need to use a wish/pizza for Preemptive Medicine on the HP test.
 Bow-Legged Swagger and Steely-Eyed Squint are also crucial, as you would expect.
 And there are quite a few miscellaneous +item and +weapon damage perms; they all save turns, many of them several.
 Some unexpected skills help too: if you have Chateau, all the free rest skills save leveling turns.

-I expect most folks will need to make some changes, unless your set of IotMs is a strict superset of mine.
-This is supposed to be an outline that can get you to daycount with some work.
 IotMs that will save you substantial turns on top of what I have include:
 - Distant Woods is a great XP buff that should also help reduce leveling turns.
 - Beach Comb beachhead buffs would save turns in a variety of places.
+- Meteor Guide is insanely good and saves 16 turns though the Saber/Meteor Showered combination.
 - Any alternative way to get to 60 adventures to coil wire on turn 0 would help; you could use Borrowed Time from the Tome of Clip Art, for example.
 That would free up 3 stomach from the current route and enable you to fit in another pizza.
 The current route uses Bastille and the Pizza Cube to make an adventure/spleen pizza to hit level 5.
 It then drinks a perfect drink.

 The script is fine to run twice; if it breaks somewhere, fix the problem manually and then the script should start where it left off.
 I have tested it, but not extensively, so please understand that this code is not at the same quality level as autoscend.
 It may very well mess up spectacularly, and it has done so at times in my runs.
 You have been warned.